-- a.
-Owners or operators of other underground utilities in the area (identified in Table 13.1) have been consulted during the EM&CP development and will be notified no less than 30 days prior to the start of construction.
-Notice provided after normal business hours or on weekends will not begin the notice period. - b.
-All existing underground facilities will be marked prior to the initiation of cutting or excavation. - c.
+- Owners or operators of other underground utilities in the area (identified in Table 13-1) have been consulted during the EM&CP development and will be notified no less than 30 days prior to the start of construction.
+Notice provided after normal business hours or on weekends will not begin the notice period. - 2.
+All existing underground facilities will be marked prior to the initiation of asphalt cutting or excavation. - 3.
 Tree limbs, shrubs, cobble stones, or any other natural or man-made features that are not at risk of damage will be temporarily moved, protected, or removed and stored.
-Where landscaping trees are affected, an arborist will be consulted regarding root cutting and pruning. - d.
-Detours, signage, and public notice will be posted no later than 24 hours prior to the initiation of construction. - e.
-Traffic flow will be provided in at least one lane of the road at all times or a detour will be provided.
-Flaggers or temporary traffic lights will be used where necessary to control traffic flow. - f.
-Any water control devices (roadside ditches, culverts, etc.) disturbed during excavation or construction will be restored immediately after conduit installation. - g.
-Temporary restoration of the roadway will occur immediately after the conduits are installed. - h.
+Where landscaping trees are affected, an arborist will be consulted regarding root cutting and pruning. - 4.
+Detours, signage, and public notice will be posted no later than 24 hours prior to the initiation of construction. - Traffic flow will be provided in at least one lane of the road at all times or a detour will be provided.
+Flaggers or temporary traffic lights will be used where necessary to control traffic flow (see MPT Plan in Appendix C). - 6.
+Any water control devices (roadside ditches, culverts, etc.) disturbed during excavation or construction will be restored immediately after conduit installation. - 7.
+Temporary restoration of the roadway will occur immediately after the conduits are installed. - 8.
 All work within state highway ROW will be conducted in accordance with a highway work permit issued NYSDOT and the requirements of 17 NYCRR Part 131.